 Eco Shuttle :: 1-877-ECO4PDX

-If you’re driving your own vehicle to Timberline, remember that Sno-Park permits are required for all state-maintained parking areas in recreational areas November 1 – April 31.
+If you’re driving your own vehicle to Timberline, remember that Sno-Park Permits are required for all state-maintained parking areas in recreational areas November 1 – April 30.
 The funds raised by these sales supplement the snow removal budgets for these areas.
-All Timberline parking is maintained by the state, and therefore requires Sno-Park permits.
+All Timberline parking is maintained by the state, and therefore requires Sno-Park Permits.
 They are available for 1 day, 3 days, and for a full season.

 Winter Driving And Parking Tips